cyuan1791/minicart/README.md

 ### Does the minicart work with frames?
 Frames are not officially supported.
 You may be able to get some mileage with the *target* configuration setting.

-### Are previous versions of the minicart available?
-All previous versions are [tagged on Github](https://github.com/jeffharrell/MiniCart/tags).